trackie-nz/trackie/docs/about-this-service.md

   the service small, local, and easier to run safely.
 - **Open and auditable.** The exact code that runs the server is public (see below), so anyone can confirm there is no tracking or hidden data collection.

-## Connecting a bank (completely optional)

-If - and only if - you want transactions to import automatically, you can link your NZ bank accounts.
-This uses [Akahu](https://akahu.nz), New Zealand's open-banking platform, which is the same kind of secure connection many NZ fintech apps use.

-Here is exactly what happens, and what it does and does not allow:

-- **You choose.** You click "Connect with Akahu", log in at Akahu, and pick which accounts to share.
-You are always in control of which accounts (if any) are linked.
-- **Read-only.** The connection only ever *reads* your account balances and transactions, so they can appear in your budget. **It cannot move money, make payments, or change anything at your bank.** There is no code path in this service that can transfer funds - it only reads.
-- **Your connection is yours alone.** Each person's bank connection is private to their own account.
-No other user can see your accounts or transactions.
-- **Your bank credentials are never shared with us.** You log in at your bank / Akahu, not here.
-- **You can disconnect any time**, instantly, from the bank-connection page.
-That stops all future imports and removes the connection.

-If you never click "Connect with Akahu", none of this happens, and manual import (above) keeps working perfectly.

-> **Status:** automatic bank sync is built but **not switched on yet**.
-It needs Akahu
-> to approve the service's open-banking application before it can go live for users.
-> Until then, everyone uses manual import - which, again, is a great way to budget.

 ## If you stop using the service